JeovaneSousa/JeovaneSousa/README.md

 I'm a technology enthusiast , Jiu Jitsu Practitioner, and guitar player.

-But, most importantly, I'm a future Software Developer in constant and eternal learning process.
+But, most importantly, I'm a Software Developer in constant and eternal learning process.

 I'm fully committed to improve daily and learn constantly about this vast and incredible field of study.